dEAduction/dEAduction/CONTRIBUTING.md

 Arguments `area` and `type` (both mandatory) follow the same [rules](#git-commit-messages) as the git commit message.
 Argument `name` (mandatory) is a description of what you are doing on this branch.
-It should be as short as possible and words must be separated by an hyphen (-).
+It should be as short as possible and words must be separated by a hyphen (-).
 Use lower case.

 > A branch should host a *single* new feature, fix, etc.